ArterioRodrigues/stock_prediction/README.md

 - Data used has to be around the range of the training model The model will prediction a value based on the training based on MSFT

 ## Preview
+The code can be found in the src/Demo1.ipynb.
+Their are also multiple variations on this code in the same folder.
 This is a graph of the model accuracy.

 <img src = './plots/output.png'/>